ub216/cook/README.md

 ## Running
 The simplest way to run is to fork (or clone) the project and run in [docker cloud](https://cloud.docker.com/swarm/ub216/dashboard/onboarding/cloud-registry) (or docker run locally).

-This above method would runm in cpu.
+The above method would run in cpu.
 To use gpu please run with [nvidia-docker](https://github.com/NVIDIA/nvidia-docker).

 Else download the git repository and make sure all the dependecies are met.
 Download the dataset (http://research.us-east-1.s3.amazonaws.com/public/sushi_or_sandwich_photos.zip) and unzip in the same folder.
 Run split_data.py followed by train.py.

 ```